Niketkumardheeryan/ML-CaPsule/CONTRIBUTING.md

 12. Pull requests will be merged after being **reviewed** by a mentor or PA.
 13. It might take **a day or two** to review your pull request.
 Please have patience and be nice.
 14. Always create a pull request from a **branch** other than `main`.
-15. Participants / contributors have to complete issues before the decided Deadline.
+15. Participants/contributors have to complete issues before the decided Deadline.
 If you fail to make a PR within the deadline, then the issue will be assigned to another person in the queue.
 16. While making PRs, don't forget to **add a description** and **screenshots** of your work.
 17. Include issue number (Fixes:issuenumber) in your commit message while creating a pull request.
 18. Make sure your solution to any issue is better in terms of performance and other parameters in comparison to the previous work.